Micro-local analysis of contact Anosov flows and band structure of the Ruelle spectrum: Introduction

 \subsubsection{Emerging quantum dynamics on vector bundles}

-The band structure of the Ruelle spectrum and Weyl law described above reflect in fact a deeper geometric origin that can be explained in terms of geometric quantization.
-Let us say more about this.
+The band structure of the Ruelle spectrum and Weyl law described above reflect in fact a deeper geometric phenomenon that can be explained in terms of geometric quantization.
+Let us explain this.

 \paragraph{Wave-packet transform $\mathcal{T}$:}